aliaksei-siniauski/shelter-project/README.md

 ## Highlights:

-- semantic HTML
+- Semantic HTML
-- readable and easy to maintain code
+- Readable and easy to maintain code
-- generating and output data into the web page
+- Responsive CSS
+- CSS animations
+- Dynamically inserting content
-- working with the DOM
+- Querying and manipulating with the DOM
-- event handling
-- event delegation
+- Event listeners
+- Scroll and click events
-- arrow functions
+- Arrow and callback functions
-- classes
+- Classes
-- modular JavaScript
+- Modular JavaScript

 ## Features:

-- generating data from objects
+- Interactive burger menu
-- infinite slider with a pseudo-random set of pets
+- Infinite slider with a pseudo-random set of pets
-- burger menu
-- displaying a pop-up menu with a description of a particular pet
+- Pop-up menu with a description of the current pet
-- implementing pagination on the pets page
+- Pagination on the pets page
+- Be able to resize the page without breaking the layout
+- Be able to smoothly scroll to other sections of the page with anchors

 ## Techs: